AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P2/README.md

 ### Static VXLAN Configuration

+Static VXLAN configuration is a method where each VTEP is manually configured with the IP address of the remote VTEP.
+This approach establishes a direct peer-to-peer connection between VTEPs, ensuring that VXLAN packets are sent directly to the specified remote VTEP.

+**Comparison with Dynamic/Multicast Configuration:** Static VXLAN configuration is simpler and more straightforward for small, stable networks where VTEP addresses do not change frequently.
+However, it can become cumbersome to manage as the network grows or when VTEP addresses change, requiring manual reconfiguration.

 #### Router-1 (VTEP)
 ```bash
 ip link add name vxlan10 type vxlan id 10 remote 20.1.1.2 dstport 4789 dev eth0